Balnain: The village

 Several buildings were erected during 1872, appearing on some maps, but not others.

 Hazlebrea House, Lochletter House, 9 Balnain houses, a barn and the smithy were there in 1878 and 1896.

 The primary school is of a Victorian origin and appeared in 1898 as an ordinary building, but became a school by 1908.

-Sraid-Na-Fiffin Street was built in the mid 1970s.
+Sraid-Na-Firrin (street) was built in the mid 1970s.

 Climate

 Like most of the United Kingdom, the Inverness area has an oceanic climate (Köppen: Cfb).

 The weather in the village is generally warm and sunny in the spring and summer, cool and fairly rainy in the autumn, and very cold and snowy with some blizzards in the winter.

 Local amenities

+The annual Snowman Car Rally has passed through the town since 1998.